The regularity theory for the Mumford-Shah functional on the plane: Structural results

 \begin{definition} Consider a closed set $K\subset \mathbb R^2$.
 A point $p\in K$ is {\em nonterminal} if there is a continuous injective map $\gamma: (-1,1) \to K$ such that $\gamma (0) = p$.
 Otherwise $p\in K$ is called {\em terminal} .

-Given a pair $(K,u)$ which is an absolute, restricted, generalized, or generalized restricted minimizer, we define: \begin{itemize} \item the regular part $K^r$ of $K$ , which consists of those points which are either regular loose ends, or pure jump points, or triple junctions; \item the irregular part $K^i$ of $K$ , which is the complement of $K^r$ in $K$; \item the points $K^\sharp$ of high energy , which is the union of $K^i$ and regular loose ends. \end{itemize} \end{definition}
+Given a pair $(u,K)$ which is an absolute, restricted, generalized, or generalized restricted minimizer, we define: \begin{itemize} \item the regular part $K^{(r)}$ of $K$ {aalK^r@$K^{(r)}$}, which consists of those points which are either regular loose ends, or pure jump points, or triple junctions; \item the irregular part $K^{(i)}$ of $K$ {aalK^i@$K^{(i)}$}, which is the complement of $K^{(r)}$ in $K$; \item the points $K^\sharp$ of high energy , which is the union of $K^{(i)}$ and regular loose ends. \end{itemize} \end{definition}

 The following theorem summarizes all the structural results available in the literature (at least to our knowledge).